Effective equidistribution for multiplicative Diophantine approximation on lines: Introduction

 \subsection{Funding and Acknowledgments}

 SC was supported by EPSRC Programme Grant EP/J018260/1 and EPSRC Fellowship Grant EP/S00226X/1.
-LY is supported by NSFC grant 11743006 and by startup research funding from Sichuan University.
+LY was supported by NSFC grant 11743006 and startup research funding from Sichuan University, and is supported by the Shiing-Shen Chern Membership at the Institute for Advanced Study.
 We thank Demi Allen, Victor Beresnevich and Sanju Velani for valuable discussions on this topic and for helpful comments on an earlier version of this manuscript.
+We also thank Asaf Katz, Elon Lindenstrauss and Barak Weiss for their interest, encouragement and feedback.
+We are grateful to the anonymous reviewer for helpful comments.
 LY thanks the University of York for their hospitality during his visit when the project began.